Companies engage with environmental concerns for a variety of reasons. Growing awareness among the public of the risks and damage of climate change is

 Services companies are taking advantage of current and emerging digital collaboration technologies to spend less on transport, cut down on commuting, and reduce space demands.
 The switch to renewable energy sources, more efficient lighting, environmental controls and fixtures is taking place in many companies as a smart way to save money while improving their reputation.
 Recycling policies are coming of age, graduating to more detailed, responsible practices, and, in some cases, moving to full zero waste policies that invite employee participation.

 In the retail sector, companies are switching to energy efficient fixtures and materials to conserve energy, moving to clean energy sources, right-sizing for customer base, reducing carbon footprint across product lifecycles, as well as reducing oversized showroom or retail floor space, and balancing efficient automation with human-centric experiences to serve customers better.
 Emphasis on recycling, reduced packaging, and reduced waste is growing, and has the dual benefits of being popular with the public while cutting costs.
 Less packaging, less reliance on plastics, and more environmentally friendly, renewable packaging solutions are being experimented with and implemented in multiple locations.
+Businesses are also benefiting from using eco-friendly cleaning products which are better for staff as well as the environment.
+You can either purchase these yourself online, or ensure you have a cleaning company that uses them such as Ideal Cleaning.

 Your business can position itself well for the future by looking for opportunities to reduce consumption, employ renewable energy sources, and implement environmentally friendly, brand-boosting measures.
 Start by making a plan for areas that need improvement or adjustment.
 It can be expensive to tackle changes all at once, so come up with a schedule and invest in changes over time.